vttresearch/north_european_model/README.md

 * PECD-MAF2019-wide-WindOffshore.csv
 * PECD-MAF2019-wide-WindOnshore.csv

+Note that these are older results with very low capacity factors.
+There is an option to use newer results but the processing of the input files is not included in this repository.

-Load data must be downloaded from the ENTSO-E transparency platform.
+Electrical load data is usually downloaded from the ENTSO-E transparency platform.
 User-specific API token is needed for automatically accessing the more recent data in ENTSO-E Transparency platform.
 The token should be added to API_token.txt-file.
+Alternatively, if you can obtain the files from another source, you can skip downloads by setting the relevant option in **start_inputdata.py**.

 ## Usage